 5. Referrals– These are payments driven from affiliate programs but as oppose to marketing to customers who you don’t know personally, with the primary reason being a financial motivation, in a referral the advocate recommends a product or a brand to a colleague, friend, or family member.
 The motivation in referrals stems more from a strong relationship between the blogger and the potential customer.
 Referrals are very powerful both to the customers and to bloggers as they strengthen influence and build the foundation for future potential sales.

 At VENNDYwe believe that nothing is more influential than a recommendation from a trusted friend, and we help bloggers and consumers create referrals on products, services, places, and experiences based on trust and ongoing connections.
-By adding items to a VENNDY story, the user can tell others about the context in which the item was used and fill in additional details.
+By adding items to a VENNDY story (which is a collection of items), the user can tell others about the context in which the item was used and fill in additional details.
 Bloggers can add the items and stories created on VENNDY to their blog and social media and thus enhance the level of familiarity with their readers while building trustworthiness.

 6. Resource Page – A resource page is a good way to include affiliate links in a comprehensive list of products you use as a blogger for your work and your daily needs.
 The list can include a camera and accompanying equipment, software to help you run your blog (graphics, opt-ins, email lists, etc.) and many other products.